 The most significant reason behind the existence of speculators is that they are opponents of the efficient market hypothesis.
 They believe markets tend to over or under-react to certain events.
 That in turn means certain financial securities are under or overpriced.
 As markets adjust to these inefficiencies, volatility increases.
 Speculators rely on volatility, which causes sudden price fluctuations to be able to profit from their shorter-term trades.

-Do speculators use fundamental or technical analysis?
+Does a speculator use fundamental or technical analysis?

 There is no definite answer to this.
 Different speculative strategies entail the use of either one or both.
 Although speculators are often associated with extensive use of technical analysis, most of them also conduct deep fundamental analysis.